Gemporia: Gems TV

 Gems TV first launched at 4pm on 8 October 2004, after the channel was formed by the five founders of Eagle Road Studios and Thaigem.
 The channel replaced Factory Outlet on Sky channel 663.
 The reverse auction format for the channel was based around Eagle Road Studios now defunct sister channel, 'Snatch It!'.

 The channel was an independent company until the merger of Eagle Road Studios and Thaigem, which formed 'Gems TV UK Limited'.
 The original founders left the company and in 2008 it was floated on the Singapore Stock Exchange and become a corporate company; Gems TV Holdings Limited.

 The channel's original purpose was to sell affordable gemstone jewellery manufactured by its production facilities in Chanthaburi, Thailand.
 To reduce costs the parent company later reduced its own manufacturing and bought in jewellery from other suppliers.

-Rocks TV
+In January 2014, a presenter was awarded a payout after being fired.
+Charlie Vernon was broadcast displaying an obscene hand gesture after being sexually harassed by colleagues through her earpiece.
+Her claim for unfair dismissal however was rejected by the Birmingham employment tribunal.

+In 2017, the company became majority employee-owned.

+Gemporia US

 Gemporia US (formerly known as Rocks TV) is a former American reverse auction jewellery shopping channel which formerly was carried on American cable and satellite providers.
 The channel was launched on July 12, 2012, as Rocks TV, and operated from the United Kingdom from Gemporia's studios in Redditch, sharing Gems TV personnel.
 On December 1, 2015, Rocks TV was rebranded as Gemporia US.

 The network was mainly available via DirecTV via a purchased channel slot, along with the paid programming channels of various cable providers.
 It was discontinued on December 5, 2016, when it ended traditional wireline distribution to convert to an online-only model.